 Part 1: From Epitaph to Satire

-The Hellenistic Age can be thought of as that period between the death of Alexander the Great (323 B.C.) and Cleopatra VII -- the Cleopatra of Hollywood fame (30 B.C.).
+The Hellenistic Age can sometimes be thought of as that period between the death of Alexander the Great (323 B.C.) and Cleopatra VII -- the Cleopatra of Hollywood fame (30 B.C.).
+(The end date of the Hellenistic period in Ptolemaic Egypt is somewhat later than elsewhere in Alexander's empire based on the criterion of when the Greeks took over the power in the area.)
 During this period, the epigram became a popular, specific poetic form, using the elegiac couplet, and marked by brevity.

 While the lyric impulse did not die out, it took refuge in the modest embraces of the epigram, a genre built on expressive economy, verbal ingenuity, and technical dexterity.Epitaph writing (sepulchral epigrams) and dedicatory epigrams continued in the new form, along with new amatory, epideictic (designed to please an audience), and satirical epigrams.